Certified Laser Specialist Course

-The Certified Laser Specialist® (CLS) course teaches everything you need to know about cosmetic lasers so you can provide laser hair removal, laser tattoo removal, laser skin rejuvenation, and laser body contouring.
+The Certified Laser Specialist® (CLS) course teaches everything you need to know about cosmetic lasers so you can provide laser hair removal, laser tattoo removal, laser skin rejuvenation, and non-invasive body contouring.
 Rocky Mountain Laser College’s curriculum is approved by the Colorado Department of Higher Education, Division of Private Occupational Schools Board.
-This 6 day course is all you need to accelerate your career.
+This 6-day course is all you need to accelerate your career.

 Colorado residents must have a Cosmetologist or Esthetician license, or be a licensed medical professional.
 Find more information on state requirements here.